 - grievance and remediation procedures

-Together with the other brands we are gradually working towards our 2025 goal: to only source from producers of viscose and other MMC fibres found to have good environmental practices, such as closed-loop processing of water and chemicals.
-All our MMC producers are required to complete Textile Exchanges’s Transparency Questionnaire, which monitors their sustainability performance including how they meet ZDHC Man-Made Cellulosic Fibre guidelines.
+Together with the other brands we are gradually working towards the 2025 goal: to only source from producers of viscose and other MMCF fibres found to have good environmental practices, such as closed-loop processing of water and chemicals.
+All our MMCF producers are required to complete Textile Exchanges’s Transparency Questionnaire, which monitors their sustainability performance including how they meet ZDHC Man-Made Cellulosic Fibre guidelines.

 We publish our Sustainability Disclosure annually.
 In this document, we set out our goals and the progress we’ve made in the previous year.
 Find the latest version here.
 More up to date information can be included on this page.